Mushfiqur6087/Test-Websites-with-functional-description/BankingWebsite/parabank.md

 **Website URL:** [https://parabank.parasoft.com/parabank/index.htm](https://parabank.parasoft.com/parabank/index.htm)

-**Navigation:** Parabank is a sample banking application provided by Parasoft for testing purposes.
-When visitors arrive, they see the sign-in page, which offers an Email / Username and Password form, a Register link for new customers, and a Forgot Password? link for credential recovery.
-After a successful log-in, users reach their account dashboard displaying every account and balance.
-A left-hand navigation menu now contains the following options: Accounts Overview (default dashboard view), Open New Account, Transfer Funds, Bill Pay, Request Loan, Update Contact Info, and Log Out.
+**Navigation:** ParaBank is a sample banking application provided by Parasoft for testing purposes.
+When a visitor arrives, they see the Sign-In page with fields for Email/Username and Password, a Sign In button, plus “Register” and “Forgot Password?” links for new-user signup and credential recovery.
+After successful authentication, the user lands on the Accounts Overview dashboard, which displays each account number alongside its Balance and Available Amount.
+A left-hand menu under the “Account Services” heading offers quick access to Accounts Overview (the default view), Open New Account, Transfer Funds, Bill Pay, Request Loan, Update Contact Info and Log Out.

 ## 1. Login
 ![Login](1_login.png)